 - 'David Bowie and the Fan: Finding an Intimate Nexus in the Digital Matrix', ACMI’s Winter Special Event Total Bowie,19 September 2015;

 'Idols and reality: The prophet returns proselytising the socio-political in art and life', in a pre-constituted panel entitled Enchanting David Bowie.
 Celebrity Studies Journal Conference

 June 19-21, Royal Holloway, University of London, 2014.

-- ‘Adapting to Political, Social and Technological Change: ‘Public Value’ in Australian PSM’ will be presented at the 6th RIPE (Re-Visionary Interpretations of the Public Enterprise) conference in Sydney in September 2012.
+- ‘Adapting to Political, Social and Technological Change: ‘Public Value’ in Australian PSM’, 6th RIPE (Re-Visionary Interpretations of the Public Enterprise) conference, Sydney, September 2012.

 - ‘Visual Networking: Australia’s Media Landscape’, Managing the Media: Policy, Regulation and Engagement.
 The Four Round International Conference in Communications and Media, Communication University of China, Hong Kong Baptist University, Monash University, Seoul National University.
 Monash University, Caulfield Campus, 11-13 April 2012.

 - ‘Visual Networking: Keeping Television on the Box ‘, Communications Research Policy Forum, Sydney.
 7-8 November 2011.